tyrootechnology/MoPubCustomEventAdSample/README.md

 **Step 3: Adding Custom Evets MoPub Dashboard**

-1.Login into your MoPub account
+1. Login into your MoPub account
-2.Navigate to "Networks" tab and click "Add a Network"
+2. Navigate to "Networks" tab and click "Add a Network"

 ![](https://github.com/tyrootechnology/MoPubCustomEventAdSample/blob/master/screenshots/dashboard_one.png)

-3.Scroll down to Custom SDK Network and Select:
+3. Scroll down to Custom SDK Network and Select:

 ![](https://github.com/tyrootechnology/MoPubCustomEventAdSample/blob/master/screenshots/dashboard_two.png)

-4.Fill out the network details and click next button:
+4. Fill out the network details and click next button:
-5.Inside App and Ad Unit Setup:
+5. Inside App and Ad Unit Setup:

 - If you are using Interstitial Ad Unit, add `com.mopub.mobileads.TyrooInterstitial` under the Custom Event Class section.
 - If you are using Native Ad Unit, add `com.mopub.nativeads.TyrooVideoNative` under the Custom Event Class section.